leespe11/ARM-Secure-VPN-DNS-Proxy-Ad-Blocker/README.md

 The dns service is running on port 53
 ### Squid & Privoxy
-More information about this service can be credited here: [squid-privoxy](https://github.com/synopsis8/squid-privoxy) To connect to the proxy service use port 3218
+More information about this service can be credited here: [synopsis8/squid-privoxy](https://github.com/synopsis8/squid-privoxy)
+To connect to the proxy service use port 3218
 ```
 ip_address:3218
 ```

+### Wireguard Vpn
+More information about this service can be credited here: [Wireguard](https://hub.docker.com/r/linuxserver/wireguard) Basic Command cheat sheet: